g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 }
 ```
 The state of the application together with tasks and current input value are managed by the `TodoList` struct in this example.
 The `update` method which modifies the state deals with different messages such as: adding new tasks, updating the input box, toggling task completion, and removing tasks.
 Each time there are any changes in the state, a re-render is triggered, making sure that the UI reflects its recent updates.

+### Extending the To-Do List Application with API Calls

 ## Running and Building the Application
 Following the construction of the to-do list program, the next actions include executing and compiling it in confirmation of its proper working and readiness for production.
 This stage entails establishing a build environment, verifying its operation through local testing as well as making arrangements for deployment.